Wednesday, June 24, 2026

 To take it even a step further, The Book of Mormon teaches us that non-members can be considered to be even more blessed than members.
 “The Lamanites… are more righteous than you.
 Their husbands love their wives, and their wives love their husbands; and their husbands and their wives love their children; and their unbelief and their hatred towards you is because of the iniquity of their fathers; wherefore, how much better are you than they, in the sight of your great Creator?”
 (Jacob 3:5)

-LDS membership can be seen as relatively demanding that many simply cannot commit to.
+Of course I cannot make a final judgement, but it is my understanding that those humble followers of Christ will have the veil drawn from their eyes in the next life, and all necessary ordinances will be offered them.
 We still very much want other followers of Christ to join with us, for there is more--much more.
 “I do not bring it (my gospel) to destroy that which they have received, but to build it up.”
 (D & C 10:52)